joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-4/Memo-Tutorial/README.md

   If we wanted to, we could do one of two things:

   1. Make more if-checks for small factorial values (e.g. 2! = 2, 3! = 6, etc.) to improve
        computation time

   2. Replace getFactorial with the following:

      ```C++
      int getFactorial(int n)
      {
        switch(n) // no need for breaks since the return escapes the function immediately)
        {
          case 0: // fall-through to case 1
          case 1: return 1;
          case 2: return 2;
          case 3: return 6;
          //...any more factorial values we want to insert ourselves...
          default: return memoFact(n); // for all factorial values we don't want to compute
        }
      }
      ```

 __FOOTNOTE #2__:

-  MAX_STORAGE is an arbitrary value and is determined by tests.
+  `MAX_STORAGE` is an arbitrary value and is determined by testing.
 It represents the maximum number of factorial values you wish to store.

-  If we have a large value for MAX_STORAGE, over time checking to see if a factorial has been computed already will eventually take more time than actually computing the factorial!
+  If we have a large value for `MAX_STORAGE`, over time checking to see if a factorial has been computed already will eventually take more time than actually computing the factorial!

-  For instance, assume MAX_STORAGE is 40 and we've computed every factorial except 2!.
+  For instance, assume `MAX_STORAGE` is 40 and we've computed every factorial except 2!.
 To compute 2!, our program would take...
   ```
     num_steps = num_steps_to_check_storage_list + num_steps_compute_factorial